Youngjunlee49/TALIS_TTE/README.md

 # TALIS_TTE
-Data and STATA Do files for analyses
+TALIS 2013 Data (zip file) and STATA Do files for analyses are included.